EV Charging - As Easy as Just Plugging in

 Charging and fueling your car both involve transferring potential power to your vehicle.
 But that’s where the similarities end.

 While gasoline-powered cars tie you to regular gas station visits and price fluctuations caused by international events, EV charging is about flexibility and stability empowering you to charge at predictable prices at times that best fit your schedule.
+So, what do you need to know to free yourself from the pump?

 What kind of charger do I need?